lual98/flutter_dev_container/README.md

 - VS Code extensions for Flutter and Dart
 - Runs as a non-root `developer` user

+## Requirements
+- ADB should be installed on your host machine and in your PATH.

 ## Usage

 1. Open this repository in VS Code and reopen in the dev container.